Additives and Trace Elements

 used a general all purpose trace elements additive as a basic

-all-around weekly or bi-weekly minimum.
-Then I add small amounts
+all-around additive weekly or bi-weekly at the minimum.
+Then I

-of other things as the above mentioned bi-weekly to monthly.
+add small amounts of other things as the above mentioned elements

-To name a couple of additives from personal experience, I've
+To name a couple of additive brands from personal experience,

 used.
-Lugol's Solution is another very good product.
+Lugol's Solution is another very good product and

 Kent Marine stuff seems fine too as is Warner's.